 Now, subscribers get access to exclusive premium content not available on the main ESPN channels.

-There are documentaries, live-streaming of events, and a stack of on-demand videos for subscribers to view.
+There are documentaries, live-streaming services of events, and a stack of on-demand videos for subscribers to view.

-American subscribers can access ESPN+ through their ESPN app.
+American subscribers can access ESPN+ through their official ESPN app.

-It’s available on your favourite streaming platforms and mobile devices.
+It’s available on your favorite streaming services and mobile devices.